top of page

 This object consists of two combined parts:

-a wooden lathe turned bowl permanently attached to a large slab of longleaf pine wood.
+A wooden lathe turned bowl permanently attached to a large slab of longleaf pine wood.
 The bowl itself is made of well turned maple wood, exhibiting a well structured form with an unusually robust base and incise formed lip.
 The exterior is lightly stepped turned with strong signs of slow lathe turn marks and figuring of tiger maple.

 Attached at the bottom is a large slab of southern longleaf pine wood, known for its dense structure and availability.
 Its purpose is to serve as a stability counter when chopping contents in the bowl.
 Much thought was given when being made, surpassing basic construction techniques.
 Two wooden dowels are bored vertically in which to drive two small iron brads to attach the bowl to the base so as to not split any wood during assembly.
 An additional dowlel, serving as a spline is bored through the body to prevent cupping.
-Large chamfered edges give a neatly appearance.
-A family surname of Thanet is branded on both sides.
+Large chamfered edges provide a neatly appearance.

 Southern origin, likely Shenandoah Valley region.
 Ca. 1800.
 11 1/2"L x 8"W.